METHODS OF THE MOUNTAIN

 Max Jones // Up There The Last

 Max works as a transhumance guide, writer, photographer and educator, and is the founder of traditional food conservation project Up There the Last.
-He seeks out to learn and live with fringe communities and obscure makers of traditional food, documenting essential practices that are at risk of becoming forgotten.
-From rare Apine cheese production to wild Salmon smoking in Ireland, he seeks to gain knowledge to then share with others so they might be inspired to propagate ancient techniques that are steeped in tradition, offering reconnection to the land and sea through pre-industrial processes.
+He looks to learn from communities and obscure makers of traditional food, documenting essential practices that are at risk of becoming forgotten.
+From rare Alpine cheese production to wild Salmon smoking in Ireland, he seeks to gain knowledge to then share with others through courses and events, offering reconnection to the land and sea through pre-industrial processes.

 Trevor Warmedahl // Milk Trekker